Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

 <br>

 ## Fall Champions of Greece.
-> Twin stick, hack and slash Mobile Game with 8 to 16 Activatable Abilities.
+### Twin stick, hack and slash Mobile Game with 8 to 16 Activatable Abilities.

-<p> <em>
-        Greece have fallen into the hands of the Romans. <br>
+> Greece have fallen into the hands of the Romans. <br>
-        You use to be someone, but it dosen't mater anymore. <br>
+> You use to be someone, but it dosen't mater anymore. <br>
-        Your a Gladiator, destined to fight and die for the entertain of the people how conquered you. <br>
+> Your a Gladiator, destined to fight and die for the entertain of the people how conquered you. <br>
-        Will you accept this fate or will you break free from you chains?
+> Will you accept this fate or will you break free from you chains?
-</em> </p>

 <p> <strong> Development: </strong> R&D. </p>
 <p> <strong> Engine: </strong> Unreal Engine 5. </p>
 <p> <strong> Genré: </strong> Action Hack and Slash, Mobile Game. </p>
-<p> <strong> Inspirations: </strong> Titan Quest, Hades. </p>
+<p> <strong> Inspirations: </strong> Titan Quest, Hades, Tyranny. </p>

   <details  open="">
     <summary> <h3>Main goal with this project.</h3> </summary>